Ansible

-An ansible is a category of fictional devices or technology capable of near-instantaneous or faster-than-light communication.
-It can send and receive messages to and from a corresponding device over any distance or obstacle whatsoever with no delay, even between star systems.
-As a name for such a device, the word "ansible" first appeared in a 1966 novel by Ursula K. Le Guin.
-Since that time, the term has been broadly used in the works of numerous science fiction authors, across a variety of settings and continuities.
-A related term is ultrawave.
+The term ansible refers to a category of fictional technological devices capable of superluminal or faster-than-light (FTL) communication.
+These devices can instantaneously transmit and receive communicative and informational data streams across vast distances and obstacles, including between star systems and even across galaxies.
+As a name for such a device, the term ansible first appeared in a 1966 novel by Ursula K. Le Guin.
+Since that time, the broad use of the term has continued in the works of numerous science-fiction authors, across a variety of settings and continuities.
+Related terms are ultraphone and ultrawave.

 Coinage by Ursula Le Guin

-Ursula K. Le Guin coined the word "ansible" in her 1966 novel Rocannon's World.
-The word was a contraction of "answerable", as the device would allow its users to receive answers to their messages in a reasonable amount of time, even over interstellar distances.
+Ursula K. Le Guin first used the word ansible in her 1966 novel Rocannon's World.
+Etymologically, the word was a contraction of answerable, reflecting the device's ability to deliver responses to their messages in a reasonable amount of time, even over interstellar distances.

-The ansible was the basis for creating a specific kind of interstellar civilizationone where communications between far-flung stars are instantaneous, but humans can only travel at relativistic speeds.
+The ansible was the basis for creating a specific kind of interstellar civilization, where communication between far-flung stars is instantaneous, but humans can only travel at relativistic speeds.
 Under these conditions, a full-fledged galactic empire is not possible, but there is a looser interstellar organization, in which several of Le Guin's protagonists are involved.

-Although Le Guin invented the name "ansible" for this type of device, fleshed out with specific details in her fictional works, the broader concept of instantaneous or faster-than-light communication had previously existed in science fiction.
-For example, similar communication functions were included in a device called an interocitor in the 1952 novel This Island Earth by Raymond F. Jones, and the 1955 film based on that novel, and in the "Dirac Communicator", which first appeared in James Blish's short story "Beep" (1954), which was later expanded into the novel The Quincunx of Time (1973).
-Robert A. Heinlein in Time for the Stars (1958) employed instantaneous telepathic communication between identical twin pairs over interstellar distances, and like Le Guin, provided a technical explanation based on a non-Einsteinian principle of simultaneity.
+Although Le Guin invented the name ansible for this type of device (further developing its details in her fictional works), the broader concept of instantaneous superluminal or FTL communication had already existed in science fiction.
+Similar communication functions were included in a device called an "interocitor" in the 1952 novel This Island Earth by Raymond F. Jones, and the 1955 film based on the novel.
+Similarly in 1954, another of these devices called the "Dirac Communicator" appeared in James Blish's short story Beep, which was expanded into the 1974 novel The Quincunx of Time.
+Additionally, Robert A. Heinlein, in his 1958 novel Time for the Stars, employed instantaneous telepathic communication between identical twin pairs over interstellar distances, and like Le Guin, provided a technical explanation based on a non-Einsteinian principle of simultaneity.